Monastery in Ghazali

-The Monastery in Ghazali is a medieval Christian monastery in the Bayuda Desert in northern Sudan.
+The Monastery in Ghazali was a medieval Christian monastery in the Bayuda Desert in northern Sudan.
 Probably founded by the Makurian king Merkurios in the late 7th century, it functioned until the 13th century.

 Archaeological research

 Almost all famous travelers visited the site in the 19th century.
 The first excavations took place in the 1950s.
 From 2012 to 2018, research in Ghazali was conducted by a team of Polish archaeologists from the Polish Centre of Mediterranean Archaeology University of Warsaw, in cooperation with the National Corporation of Antiquities and Museums of Sudan.
 The project was directed by Artur Obłuski.
 At the same time, preparations were made for opening the site to visitors.